 Festivals in Portugal in the Summer

-If that was too much religion for you, don’t worry; summer is a lot more about fun times in the sun.
+If that was too much religion for you, don’t worry; summer is much more about fun times in the sun.
 For example, the International Sand Sculpture Festival (FIESA) takes place in Pera, the Algarve, throughout the summer.
-We’re talking 14,000 tons of sand sculpted into huge, ornate and detailed sand sculptures.
+We’re talking 14,000 tons of sand sculpted into huge, ornate, detailed sand sculptures.
 At night they’re illuminated, too, which is pretty cool.

 And if you like music festivals, look no further than Rock in Rio-Lisboa.
-A sister-festival to Brazil’s Rock in Rio, it takes place over the last two weekends in June.
+A sister festival to Brazil’s Rock in Rio takes place over the last two weekends in June.
 There are all sorts of international acts playing, from actual rock music to electronic dance.

 Lisbon’s Alfama district gets strewn with lights on June 12.
 This is related to the Feast of St Anthony (the “matchmaker saint,” apparently), which has somehow morphed into a sort of basil plant-based Valentine’s Day.